-The Association met or exceeded its 2022 goals for all categories, with the exception of the number of new loans made to small farmers during the year.
-The deficit towards this goal was in large part due to a decrease in the Association's overall number of new loans made, given the rising interest rate environment.
+The Association met or exceeded its 2023 goals for all categories, with the exception of the number of new loans made to small farmers during the year and the percent of volume of loans made to small farmers.
+The deficit towards these goals was in large part due to a decrease in the Association's overall number of new loans made, given the rising interest rate environment.

-The following table outlines the number of borrowers, the number of YBS loans in the portfolio and the loan volume outstanding for the past year.
+The following table outlines the number of YBS loans in the portfolio and the loan volume outstanding for the past year.

-As of December 31, 2022
+As of December 31, 2023

 (dollars in thousands) Number of Loans Amount of Loans

-Young 2,995 \$348,888
+Young 3,060 \$375,996

-Beginning 5,400 \$801,376
+Beginning 5,658 \$866,690

-Small 12,072 \$1,395,345
+Small 11,985 \$1,424,497